heytcass/gnome-at-a-glance/README.md

 ## 📝 License

-GPL 3.0+ - See LICENSE file
+GPL-2.0-or-later - See LICENSE file

+This extension is distributed under the terms of the GNU General Public License v2.0 or later, as required by the GNOME Extensions directory.

 ## 🤝 Contributing